oddbird/cascading-color-system/README.md

 store their preferences in `localStorage`, or revert back to the configured site defaults.

-Using the `dist.js` UMD module directly in a browser:
+Use the `dist.js` UMD module directly in a browser:

 ```html
 <script type="text/javascript" src="dist.js"></script>